-Preschool (Getting Ready 1) teaches pre-math concepts like shapes, colors, patterns, and puzzles.
+Preschool teaches pre-math concepts like shapes, colors, patterns, and puzzles.
+It also introduces counting.

-Kindergarten (Getting Ready 2) teaches counting to 100, writing number names to twenty, Roman numerals, calendar, and more.
+Kindergarten teaches counting to 100, writing number names to twenty, Roman numerals, calendar, and more.
 If your student is comfortable with that, check the placement guide for individual math levels.

 Your child is ready for FIRST if